Aineoh/AAD115/design-journal.md

 Week 1
 ------
-On our first week we learned about [Refresh](http://refreshbelfast.com) and [Break conference](http://breakconf.org) which a ares being held in belfast that we are all invited too.
+On our first week we learned about [Refresh](http://refreshbelfast.com) and [Break conference](http://breakconf.org) which are talks being held in belfast that we are all invited too.

 Week 2
 ------